 It all started in 1994, when the first South Carolina-made BMW rolled off the assembly line at the company’s Upstate manufacturing facility.
 More than two decades later, South Carolina has become a leader in automotive manufacturing.
 Our technically skilled workforce has made the Palmetto State the US export automotive leader in completed passenger vehicles.
 Moreover, the state also ranks first in both the production and export of tires, accounting for nearly one-third of the US market share.

-SC is home to nearly 500 automotive-related companies and is the #1 automobile exporter in the US.Download Industry Snapshot
+SC is the #1 automobile exporter in the US and produces 133,000 tires each day.Download Industry Snapshot

 Why is SC Just Right for Automotive?

 in the export sales of both tires and completed passenger vehicles

 jobs added in automotive from 2017 to 2021

 "Through their strong commitment to quality, our employees in Seneca have built BorgWarner’s outstanding reputation as a premier transfer case supplier.
 We are proud to contribute to the local economy with our continued expansion in South Carolina."Dr. Stefan Demmerle, BorgWarner PowerDrive Systems President and General Manager

 in capital investment from 2017 to 2021

 Nearly 600 operations of automotive-related companies call SC home.
 Here's a quick automotive industry overview.

 More than 25 years in, BMW Plant South Carolina has proven to be an exceptional gateway, providing the German automaker with great access to the North American market.